Air Assault School

-Contracted MS I’s and MS-II’s have priority to attend Air Assault School, followed by MS III’s who have attended Cadet Leaders Course.
+Contracted MS I’s and MS-II’s have priority to attend Air Assault School, followed by MS III’s who have attended Advanced Camp.
 Cadets selected to attend BAC are chosen through an Order of Merit List.
 The OML is created with GPA, APFT Score, Volunteer Hours, and ROTC Participation.
 Class Instructors will recommend cadets to The Professor of Military Science based on OML standings.

 Completion cadets and newly commissioned 2LTs are not eligible to attend BAC.

 - Pass the Army Physical Fitness Test

 - Demonstrate ability to do at least 6 pullups